SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 TYPES ts_type_line TYPE LINE OF tt_w_like.
 TYPES ts_like_line LIKE LINE OF itab_local_ts.

-"Internal table type with internal table as line type TYPES tt_like_table LIKE TABLE OF itab_local_ts.
+"Internal table typed with internal table as line type TYPES tt_like_table LIKE TABLE OF itab_local_ts.

 "Referring to global types